Kawyanethma/ABC_dictionary/README.md

 **ABC dictionary** is a lightweight and easy-to-use dictionary application built with simplicity in mind.
 It provides a straightforward interface for looking up word definitions, part of the word, and pronunciations.

+ >Powered by dictionaryapi.dev and Web Speech API

+ >Build with tauri + react + vite

 ## Features

 - Voice search